taylorflatt/CS430/README.md

 6. I would have liked to add in a custom paging option to allow the user to specifc the number of items per page (10, 25, 50, 100) for instance rather than have a static number in the controller.
 I simply ran out of time for this function unfortunately.

+##Notes
-**Notes**: Due to the restrictions placed on this project, there are some interesting scenarios.
+Due to the restrictions placed on this project, there are some interesting scenarios.
 For instance, every musician _MUST_ have an instrument associated with them.
 So if an instrument is deleted, then the associated musician(s) must be deleted as well.

 However, in a realistic situation this wouldn't be the way to handle this scenario.
 Ideally, you would allow the instrument to be nullalble (a musician can play no instruments, maybe he/she is a vocalist), a Collection (a musician can play multiple instruments), or a combination.
 Those sorts of restrictions find their way throughout the project in similar and rear their heads when removing other related objects such as the situation described.